 If you’re dealing with a significant or stubborn algae bloom, you might need to use an algaecide, which is a chemical that works as an algae killer and prevents future growth by destroying or suffocating them.

-However, you should only use algaecides in extreme circumstances when all other methods have failed.
-They could have a long-term effect on your fish and plants, so only use them a couple of times a year to prevent problems.
+Only use algaecides in extreme circumstances when all other methods have failed.
+They could have a long-term effect on your fish and plants, so only use them twice yearly to prevent problems.

 How To Avoid Algae in a Fish Tank